 When you visits AW Broadband’s website, AW Broadband will collect various types of Non-Personal Information, such as information on AW Broadband’s server logs from Customer’s browser or device, which may include Customer IP address, unique device identifier, “cookie” information, the type of browser and/or device you’re using to access the Service, and the page or feature Customer requested.
 (IP Address and device identifiers are traditionally classified as Non-Personal Information, unless AW Broadband is required to do so otherwise under applicable law.)
 “Cookies” and “web beacons” are text file identifiers “transfers to Customer’s browser or device that allow AW Broadband to recognize Customer’s browser or device and tell AW Broadband how and when pages and features on the AW Broadband website are visited, by how many people, and other activity on the website.

-Technology is improving every day and to improve AW Broadband’s Services’ operation and function Plains Internet may introduce new technologies and monitoring techniques without advance notice or consent from Customer.
+Technology is improving every day and to improve AW Broadband’s Services’ operation and function AW Broadband may introduce new technologies and monitoring techniques without advance notice or consent from Customer.

 AW Broadband may also use third party providers to conduct such internal analyses.